 Participants are eligible for Education Hours for the PMI Agile Certified Practitioner application and PMI PDUs (Professional Development Units)

 Private classes for groups or companies are available upon request.
 In fact, most CSD classes are private, corporate classes.
-Your training can take place at our location in Farmington Hills, 20 miles outside of Detroit, or onsite at your office anywhere throughout the United States or Europe.
+As the workshop is instructor-led, live and online, we can offer the workshop globally.
 Call 248-489-0408 for details.

 For additional Scrum Developer class information or to request a class date contact Michigan Technology Services.
 248-489-0408